 To understand your positioning, you must first think about your business objectives and the real value that your company and your product offer.
 This is where you start to think about your positioning.

 A location can focus on innovation, for example.
-This guy is often linked to an idea of disruption.
-Take, for example, Uber.
+This guy is often linked to an idea of

 When it hit the market, its positioning focused clearly on innovation, on changing the way we relate to transportation.